Find where to get help after a disaster –

 Pinpoint your location below, here we go…

-May not print on mobile devices..
+Taking a Screen shot before printing offers better results.
+May not print on mobile devices.
+Live shelters from FEMA OpenShelters.
 Data originates from the National Shelter System, cleaned using the Google Maps API.
-This map does not determine current operational status.
+This map does not guarantee current operational status.

 What to Expect at an Emergency Shelter